- 1. Tea

-Did you know it has a direct effect on parasympathetic nervous system?
+Did you know it has a direct effect on the parasympathetic nervous system?

 This is sometimes referred to as ‘the rest and digest system’.
-Basically it helps you relax and settle you for sleep.
+Basically it helps you relax and settles you for a great night’s rest.

-A report published unearthed that classical music has been known to lead to more restorative sleep, so you might want to download some Beethoven, Wagner or Bach tonight.
+A report published in 2008 unearthed that classical music has been known to lead to more restorative sleep, so you might want to download some Beethoven, Wagner or Bach tonight.

 Ninety-four 19-28 year olds listened to classical music at bedtime for three weeks.
 Depressive symptoms faded significantly and there was a reduction in overall sleep problems.

-Acupressure, an ancient Chinese therapy, has been used to treat a range of conditions including anxiety and insomnia for many years.
+Acupressure, an ancient Chinese therapy, has been used in many different ways and to treat a variety of health conditions, including anxiety and sleep disorders, for many years.

 It helps people sleep better and wake up less frequently during the night.